• Skip to main content

 Platelet Characteristics

-• Approximately 250 million platelets per mL of blood.
+• Approximately 250 million platelets per mL of blood

-• Platelets contain intracellular granules with:
+• Contain intracellular granules rich in:

 • Growth factors